belesev/LeetCode/README.md

 # LeetCode
-contains own solutions for leetCode problems
+contains own solutions for leetCode problems in Python language